Finding Joy: How to Stay Positive While Volunteering with Shelter Dogs

 • “The pressure of doing just one more thing” This is when it will start to get overwhelming… when you overload yourself.
 With volunteer hours or activities, with fosters, with too many tasks.
 Remember the wellness tip - you can’t help your best if you are stretched thin and overwhelmed.
 Know what you can handle and stick to that!

-• “I get too attached to the animals and it is hard to see neglect and abuse cases” The way I look at this is: even if an animal ends up euthanized, there are worse fates than euthanasia.
-With neglect cases, I try to hold on to how dogs live in the moment and when they get to the shelter, they are in a better place with hope for the future - their new journey has begun.
+• “I get too attached to the animals and it is hard to see neglect and abuse cases” The way we look at this is: even if an animal ends up euthanized, there are worse fates than euthanasia.
+With neglect cases, try to hold on to how dogs live in the moment and when they get to the shelter, they are in a better place with hope for the future - their new journey has begun.
 We cannot undo their past, we can only help them from that moment forward.
 That is the light and the part of their experience to focus on.

 NON-ANIMAL, ANIMAL RESCUE VOLUNTEER OPTIONS